dready92/PHP-on-Couch/doc/couch_admin.md

 ##Database roles security

-Just like users, roles can be assigned as admins or readers in a CouchDB database.
+Just like users, roles can be assigned as admins or members in a CouchDB database.
 [The CouchDB wiki gives all details regarding rights management.](http://wiki.apache.org/couchdb/Security_Features_Overview)

-###addDatabaseReaderRole($role)
+###addDatabaseMemberRole($role)

-The method **addDatabaseReaderrole($role)** adds a role in the readers list of the database.
+The method **addDatabaseMemberrole($role)** adds a role in the members list of the database.

-Example - adding cowboy to the readers of the database mydb
+Example - adding cowboy to the members of the database mydb

     <?PHP
     use PHPOnCouch\Couch,